richardanaya/gago/README.md

 }
 //Create a species of 20 members s := NewSpecies(createOrganism, 20)
+//The average strength of the species should be fairly average at this point fmt.Println("Start:",s.AverageStrength())
 //Get the strongest 2
 strongest := s.GetStrongest(2)
 //Breed the species from the 2 strongest viable members